This one week in Spain itinerary is authored by Paroma.

 One Week in Spain: Madrid for Two Days

 Madrid, the capital of Spain, is a sprawling metropolis where history effortlessly mingles with modernity.
-Kick start your Madrid exploration by walking down the bustling (and, very popular) street, Puerto Del Sol, where the city’s main square Plaza Mayor is located along with the famous statue of the Bear and the Strawberry Tree, present on Madrid’s coat of arms (statue is located between Calle de Alcalá and St. Jerónimo).
+Kick start your exploration by seeing famous landmarks in Madrid and walking down the bustling (and, very popular) street, Puerto Del Sol, where the city’s main square Plaza Mayor is located along with the famous statue of the Bear and the Strawberry Tree, present on Madrid’s coat of arms (the statue is located between Calle de Alcalá and St. Jerónimo).

 Of course, if you decide to extend your one week in Spain, and perhaps stay in Madrid for longer, you can take a day trip to Avila or some other nearby towns.
 You’ll enjoy more of Spain without having to pack up your bags and move!